explosion/spacy-course/chapters/en/slides/chapter3_01_processing-pipelines.md

 ```

 Notes: To see the names of the pipeline components present in the current nlp
-object, you can use the nlp dot pipe names attribute.
+object, you can use the `nlp.pipe_names` attribute.

-For a list of component name and component function tuples, you can use the nlp
+For a list of component name and component function tuples, you can use the
-dot pipeline attribute.
+`nlp.pipeline` attribute.

-The component functions are the functions applied to the Doc to process it and
+The component functions are the functions applied to the doc to process it and
 set attributes – for example, part-of-speech tags or named entities.

 ---